Jump To Section

 3D-model game environment, character, inventory, & other visuals

-Enhance overall player immersion & world-building
+Enhance immersion & world-building of the "magical girl horror" genre

-Improve ease of navigation, mechanics use, & accessibility standards
+Ensure ease of navigation, mechanics use, & accessibility standards

 Tools & Engine: